What Is Ethical Individualism?

 The Ethical Individualist is imaginative and innovative.

-The world the Ethical Individualist wishes to transform is already living according to certain principles and laws.
+The world the Ethical Individualist wishes to transform is already there and is functioning according to certain principles and laws.

 Violating these existing laws that hold things together may cause unnecessary disruption.

 To avoid disruption, the Ethical Individualist studies the general scientific knowledge in his field of work.